Why this programme?

 Key to all these issues is the need for innovation.
 The Healthcare Policy, Innovation and Management programme will therefore give you solid insight into aspects of healthcare innovation at all levels.
 It will provide you with the competences needed to play a key role in initiating, governing, evaluating and managing healthcare innovations.
 And it will give you the ability to critically analyse health systems, to translate the results into innovative solutions and to influence the future of healthcare.

-Healthcare Policy, Innovation and Management student Kelly Stijkel posts weekly about her experiences.
+Healthcare Policy, Innovation and Management student Chamaipat Suphawattanabodee posts weekly about her experiences.

 She's happy to answer your questions about the programme and about (student) life in Maastricht.